hbctraining/main/registrations/AllFunders_Pseuobulk.md

 [Eligible*](#eligibility-requirements) Harvard researchers who want to learn:

-- How to organize scRNA-seq data for analysis
+- How to organize scRNA-seq data for DE analysis
 - How to use DESeq2 to obtain a list of differentially expressed genes
-- How to visualize expression patterns of differentially expressed genes
+- How to visualize expression patterns of differentially expressed genes in single cell RNA-seq data
-- How to automate scRNA-seq analyses across cell types

 ---